psconfeu/2023/#FollowAlong/AzureAutomanageMachineConfiguration/README.md

   ```

 ## Requirements to follow along without virtual machines

+This adds all the build automation on Azure DevOps if you want, but does not assign policies to machines.

 - Everything from [Basic requirements](./README.md#Requirements-to-follow-along-without-deploying-anything)
 - Access to an Azure subscription